gptune/HistoryDB-Docs/docs/src/ckgptune.md

 $ ck detect soft:lib.gptune
 ```

-Some users may want to use already installed GPTune or install GPTune manually by following the GPTune [UsersGuide](https://gptune.lbl.gov/documentation/gptune-user-guide/).
+Some users may want to use already installed GPTune or install GPTune manually by following the [GPTune User Guide](https://gptune.lbl.gov/documentation/gptune-user-guide/) [[5](references.md)].
 In this case, users can simply use the above command to detect the installed GPTune and continue using CK-GPTune.